-Magnesium Stearate - What is it?
+Magnesium Stearate - What is it doing in your supplements?

 Read a detailed explanation of magnesium stearate’s role as a lubricant in manufacturing facilities.